-Only Salt supports API testing and scanning during the build phase, combined with runtime insights and reporting, to give developers the broadest insights for hardening their APIs.
+Only Salt supports API testing and scanning tuned to your APIs during the build phase, combined with remediation insights learned at runtime, to give developers the insights needed to harden their APIs.

 API design analysis